Besa (Albanian culture): History

-In the Statutes of Scutari, according to Ardian Klosi and Ardian Vehbiu, the verb bessare (trans. to make an oath) is the first documentation of this concept.
-Afterwards in the missal translated by Gjon Buzuku it is used as per faith (fides) "o gruo, e madhe äshte besa jote" ("o mulier, magna est fides tua"; Gospel of Matthew 15:28).
-In the early 19th century, Markos Botsaris, in his Greek-Albanian dictionary, translated the Albanian "besa" (written "μπέσα") as the Greek "θρησκεία", meaning "religion", or, by extension, "faith".
-In 1896, the Ottoman government provincial almanac for Kosovo titled Kosova Salnamesi had a two-page entry on besa and compared it to the French concept of parole d'honneur (word of honor).
+In the Statutes of Scutari, according to Ardian Klosi and Ardian Vehbiu, the verb bessare ('to make an oath') is the first documentation of this concept.
+Afterwards in the missal translated by Gjon Buzuku, it is used as faith (fides) "O gruo, e madhe äshte besa jote" (O mulier, magna est fides tua; Gospel of Matthew 15:28).
+In the early 19th century, Markos Botsaris, in his Greek-Albanian dictionary, translated the Albanian besa (written μπέσα) as the Greek θρησκεία, meaning 'religion', or, by extension, 'faith'.
+In 1896, the Ottoman government provincial almanac for Kosovo titled had a two-page entry on besa and compared it to the French concept of parole d'honneur ('word of honor').

 Late Ottoman period

 During the Great Eastern Crisis, Albanians gathered in Prizren, Kosovo (1878) and made a besa to form a political alliance (League of Prizren) aimed at upholding Ottoman territorial integrity to prevent the partition of Albanian lands by neighbouring Balkan countries.
 In 1881 Albanians swore a besa and rebelled against the Ottoman government.
 Abdul Hamid II opposed blood feuds of the Albanian tribes and issued (1892–1893) a proclamation to the people of the Ișkodra (Shkodër) area urging them to make a besa and reject the practice, in the hope that the very institution (besa) that upheld the vendetta could be used against it.

-In 1907, the empire sent a military inspection commission to Kosovo and one of its fact finding objectives was concerned with the prevention of a "general besa" against the Ottoman government.
+In 1907, the empire sent a military inspection commission to Kosovo and one of its fact finding objectives was concerned with the prevention of a "general besa against the Ottoman government.
 During the Young Turk Revolution of July 1908, Kosovo Albanians that gathered at Firzovik (Ferizaj) agreed to a besa toward pressuring sultan Abdul Hamid II to restore constitutional government.
-In November 1908 during the Congress of Manastir on the Albanian alphabet question, delegates selected a committee of 11 that swore a besa promising that nothing would be revealed before a final decision and in keeping with that oath agreed to two alphabets as the step forward.
+In November 1908, during the Congress of Manastir on the Albanian alphabet question, delegates selected a committee of eleven that swore a besa promising that nothing would be revealed before a final decision and in keeping with that oath agreed to two alphabets as the step forward.
 During the Albanian revolt of 1910, Kosovo Albanian chieftains gathered at Firzovik and swore a besa to fight the centralist polices of the Ottoman Young Turk government.
 In the Albanian revolt of 1912, Albanians pledged a besa against the Young Turk government which they had assisted into gaining power in 1908.
-Haxhi Zeka, a landowner from Ipek (Pejë) organized a meeting of 450 Kosovo Albanian notables in 1899 and they agreed to form Besa-Besë (League of Peja) to fight the Ottoman government and swore a besa to suspend all blood feuding.
+Haxhi Zeka, a landowner from Ipek (Pejë) organized a meeting of 450 Kosovo Albanian notables in 1899 and they agreed to form a besa (League of Peja) to fight the Ottoman government and swore a besa to suspend all blood feuding.